gretarmark/gretarmark.github.io/_posts/2023-12-20-CandC++-Functions1.md

 ---

 ## Pass by Value
-When the code below is compiled, the output is
+When the code below is executed, the output is as follows:

 * a1 = 15
 * b1 = 15
 * a2 = 15
 * b2 = 15

-This means that the actual parameters a and b that were passed into the swap() function were actually not swapped.
-What really happened is that the parameters x and y were assigned the values of a and b, so inside the function, the values became
+This indicates that the actual parameters a and b passed into the *swap()* function were not effectively swapped.
+What occurred is that the parameters x and y were assigned the values of a and b.
+Consequently, inside the function, the values became:

 * x = 15
 * y = 15

-and x and y were swapped inside of the function, but these values were never returned from the function so they kind of died after the function finished compiling and a and b in the main() function still had the same value as before.
+Although x and y were swapped within the function, these values were not returned, and they essentially 'died' after the function finished execution.
+As a result, a and b in the *main()* function retained their original values.

-"Pass by value" is used when you don't have to modify the actual parameters that you pass into your function and you only need to return some result, for example when doing addition and similar things.
-Swap function is a an example of a function that is not suppose to be written using "pass by value".
+'Pass by value' is suitable when you don't need to modify the actual parameters in your function, and you only need to return a result, for example, in operations like addition.
+The swap function is an example of a function that is not meant to be implemented using 'pass by value'.

 ```{C++}
 // Pass by Value